wp-plugins/oik-nivo-slider/readme.txt

 = Do I need to make my images the same size? =
 YES.
-There is no auto cropping?
+There is no auto cropping.
+Remember: You can use Add Media Edit Image after you have uploaded your files.
+This can be used to scale and crop images.

 = Can I control the slideshow transitions? =
-This is planned for a future version.
+YES.
+Use the Nivo slider settings page.

 = Can I provide my own themeing? =
 This is planned for a future version.